Specie Payment Resumption Act: History

-Following a Democratic congressional victory in the elections of 1874, a lame-duck Republican congress passed The Resumption Act of January 14, 1875.
+Following the Democratic victory in the congressional elections of 1874, the lame-duck Republican Congress passed the Resumption Act on January 14, 1875.
 It required the Secretary of the Treasury to redeem greenbacks in specie on demand on or after 1 January 1879.
 The Act, however, did not provide for a specific mechanism for redemption.
 The Act, though, did allow the Secretary of Treasury to acquire gold reserves either via any federal surpluses or the issuance of government bonds.
 An established gold reserve allowed for daily variations in specie flows and facilitated resumption.
 The act abolished the seigniorage fee on coining gold and substituted silver for any still existing fractional currency.
 The Resumption Act set no limit on the quantity of national bank notes that could be issued; this idea became known as "free banking."
 This provision led many conservatives to believe that the Act was inflationary in nature.
 However, the Resumption Act also required that greenbacks be retired in a proportion of 80% of new national bank note issue, which in theory aimed to contract the money supply and hence encourage dollar appreciation such that gold and currency might equate.
 However, in practice the effect was mild: the total quantity of greenbacks in circulation fell from $382 million at the end of 1874 to $300 million following the passage of the Resumption Act.

 The Resumption Act was hotly debated during the 1880 presidential election, with most western politicians opposed to it.
-Specie payments finally resumed during the presidency of Rutherford B. Hayes.
+Specie payments had finally resumed during the presidency of Rutherford B. Hayes.
 Aided by the return of prosperity in 1877, Secretary of the Treasury John Sherman accumulated a gold reserve to be redeemed for existing greenbacks mostly from transactions with Europe.
-Sherman earmarked a redemption fund by January 1, 1879 that amounted to $133 million acquired from the sale of bonds to Europe and Treasury surplus.
+Sherman earmarked a redemption fund by January 1, 1879, that amounted to $133 million acquired from the sale of bonds to Europe and Treasury surplus.
 However, when people found greenbacks to be on par with gold, they lost their desire for redemption.